By Karin Mizgala, co-founder and CEO Money Coaches Canada

 - If you haven’t gotten around to these important legal agreements, make an appointment with a lawyer and get the ball rolling.

 - Check-in on your investments

 - How are your investments holding up against the markets in general?

 - Is it time to reassess your risk tolerance?

 - Book a meeting with your investment advisor for a review

-- If you haven’t heard from your advisor in the last few weeks, it might be time to get a second opinion on your portfolio.
+- If you haven’t heard from your advisor recently, it might be time to get a second opinion on your portfolio.

 One last to do!